 Midwifery Internships Abroad

-International Medical Aid (IMA) is a not-for-profit organization founded at Johns Hopkins University that provides healthcare internships abroad for undergraduate pre-health students, graduate students, and licensed clinicians in the areas that need it the most: East Africa, South America, and the Caribbean.
-In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to a variety of specialties in our midwifery internship and study abroad programs.
+International Medical Aid (IMA) is a not-for-profit organization founded at Johns Hopkins University that provides midwifery internships abroad for undergraduate pre-health students, graduate students, and licensed clinicians in the areas that need it the most: East Africa, South America, and the Caribbean.
+In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to a variety of specialties in our midwifery internships and study abroad programs.
 All of our programs also allow interns and volunteers the opportunity to immerse themselves in the beauty and culture of our destinations through unique adventure programs led by experienced and trusted tour guides.
 Founded on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

-International Medical Aid (IMA) offers once-in-a-lifetime opportunities for pre-midwifery students, students in graduate midwifery programs, and licensed midwives/nurse-midwives to work in busy international health care settings, mentored by our outstanding staff of dedicated midwives, nurses, physicians, PAs, and other healthcare professionals.
+International Medical Aid (IMA) offers once-in-a-lifetime midwifery internships for pre-midwifery students, students in graduate midwifery programs, and licensed midwives/nurse-midwives to work in busy international health care settings, mentored by our outstanding staff of dedicated midwives, nurses, physicians, PAs, and other healthcare professionals.
 We collaborate with an extensive network of public and private health facilities so our interns and volunteers are able to utilize their skills to improve the health of the communities they work in while furthering their practical experience.
 IMA strives to improve the health of underserved individuals in regions in which we operate through medical clinics, public health education programs, first responder, and first aid training.
 We take a holistic approach to care, collaborating with local leaders to develop ethical and sustainable community-led initiatives that address the root causes of disease and illness.

 IMA is a not-for-profit organization that reinvests into all of the communities in which we operate.
 While some programs merely transport participants to their hospital placements and offer little oversight or guidance, we provide a structured environment with multiple sources of local and U.S.-based support.
 IMA oversees every aspect of our interns’ overseas experience, including extensive training on safety and infection control procedures.